 - Use fume hoods, glove boxes, and closed reaction systems to minimize exposure.

-- Ensure that ventilation systems are properly designed and maintained.
+- see to it that ventilation systems are properly designed and maintained.

 -